ktorio/ktor-klip/proposals/0001-dependency-injection.md

 The general performance bottlenecks found in DI frameworks are caused from heavy up-front scans, heavy use of reflection, and repeated calls to slow instantiation.
 These issues will be avoided in this design by using Kotlin's compile-time type inference (using `typeOf<T>()`), minimal use of reflection, and by only using singletons.

+## Collision resolution
+[collision-resolution]: #collision-resolution

+Providing dependencies in a declarative way can lead to problems when the same type is declared multiple times.
+For these cases, we'll need to introduce some collision resolution strategies.
+The most logical default strategy would be to throw an exception when a dependency is declared twice, but for some cases it makes sense to infer some priority from the context.
+For example, when declaring dependencies for tests, we ought to allow overriding dependencies from the test environment, so we may replace small pieces of functionality without over-exposing the test code to the project anatomy.

 ## Resolving from configuration
 [resolving-from-configuration]: #resolving-from-configuration